 - Develop your existing staff members: Businesses that scour entire states looking for the right talent too often miss what’s in their own backyards.
 The right training can turn a rank-and-file staff member into a skilled worker, and filling the unskilled vacancy left behind is often that much easier to accomplish.
 Companies who choose to increase employees’ skill levels, however, must also consider whether to increase their compensation, or they might risk losing them to the employment marketplace.

 - Become a more competitive recruiter: As in any marketplace, it is the nature of participants to shop around for the best value.
 For employers, however, offering the lowest possible dollar to obtain the skills they need may not provide the best return on investment in the long run.
 Guaranteeing employee retention requires workers to feel adequately compensated, and this may mean upping starting base pay and benefits accordingly.

 Whether or not compensation is the ultimate issue, employers can create other forms of value to entice skilled applicants.
-A great company culture and organizational goals that inspire like-minded employees can often help retain talent much more effectively than even the prospect of a higher salary.
+Great company culture and organizational goals that inspire like-minded employees can often help retain talent much more effectively than even the prospect of a higher salary.
 Likewise, local outreach efforts raise the profiles of businesses who make them.
 Companies that offer educational workshops, advertise student internships, provide pro bono services and volunteer for community projects engender goodwill and public support, which sends a message to job seekers that a company’s goals go beyond its balance sheet.

 The employment market might not always be a day at the ballpark, but when it comes to finding skilled workers to fill those empty swivel chairs, employers that use relevant recruitment channels, pay well, create a vibrant culture and invest in their employees shouldn’t have too much of a problem when the rain starts to fall.
-Contact Navigate for expert help in finding the right people for your company.
+Contact Navigate for expert help in finding the right people for your company here.